-A popular approach to solving MOP with genetic algorithms is Goldberg's Pareto ranking scheme 3).
+A popular approach to solving MOP with genetic algorithms is Goldberg's Pareto ranking scheme 5).
 The basic idea of a Pareto ranking is to preserve the independence of objectives.
 This is done by retaining a set of possible solutions, all of which are legitimate solutions with respect to the population at large.
 This contrasts with a pure genetic algorithm's attempt to ascribe one optimal solution for a MOP, which necessitates a reconciliation of different objective strengths in order to obtain a single optimal solution.
-Relating different objective dimensions with one another can be difficult, and the results are usually unsatisfactory for nontrivial MOP's.
+The weighted sum used in a single-objective genetic algorithm will also add bias to the kind of result obtained.
+For many MOP's, relating different objective dimensions with one another can be difficult and arbitrary, and the results are often unsatisfactory.

-The following is based on a discussion in 16), and defines the concept Pareto ranking more rigorously.
+The following is based on a discussion in 19).
 We assume that the MOP is a maximization problem (higher scores are preferred).

 Given a problem defined by a vector of objectives $\vec{f} = (f_1, ..., f_k)$ subject to appropriate problem constraints.
-Then vector \vec{u} dominates \vec{v} iff $\forall i \in (1, ..., k)$: $u_i \geq v_i \land \exists i \in (1, ..., k) : u_i > v_i$.
+Then vector \vec{u} dominates \vec{v} iff $\forall i \in (1, ..., k) :$ $u_i \geq v_i \land \exists i \in (1, ..., k) : u_i > v_i$.
 This is denoted as $\vec{u} \succeq \vec{v}$.
+The above definition says that a vector is dominated if another vector exists which is better in at least 1 objective, and at least as good in the remaining objectives.